-I thank the Minister of State for coming to the House to deal with this matter.
+I thank the Minister of State for coming into the House to deal with this matter.
 This question is on a very important issue, the oncology radiation services in Cork.
 As a result of the overrun in the cost of building the new national children's hospital, there is concern that other projects which were in the process of being provided with capital funding will be affected.
 One of these projects is this one in Cork.
-I tabled this Commencement matter to seek a clear indication that the project will not be affected.
-The delivery of this unit is essential for Cork and the southern region.
-It is in that context that I raise this matter.
+I tabled this Commencement matter to seek a clear indication that the project would not be affected.
+The delivery of the unit is essential for Cork and the southern region.
+It is in that context that I raise the matter.
 It is important that clarification be given at this stage.

 Nithe i dtosach suíonna - Commencement Matters

 I am taking this matter on behalf of the Minister, Deputy Harris.
 I thank the Senator for raising the issue of radiotherapy services in Cork and giving me the opportunity to update the House on the matter.
 Cork University Hospital is a designated cancer centre.
 Radiation oncology treatment is available at the hospital.
 The Minister would like to assure the Senator that the building of the new radiation oncology facility to meet the level of demand that will arise in the coming years is progressing as planned.
 The construction of the new facility is a key component of the national plan for radiation oncology and its delivery will not be delayed arising from the costs involved at the new national children’s hospital.